 Non-repayable bursaries are available for trainee teachers on some full and part-time primary and secondary Postgraduate Certificate in Education (PGCE) courses, school-centred initial teacher training (SCITT) schemes and non-salaried School Direct programmes.
 The amount you receive depends on the subject you plan to teach and degree class.

-- Graduates training to teach maths, computing, geography, languages (includes other modern or community languages in addition to French, German and Spanish) or classics (where the course is an ancient language - Latin or Ancient Greek) can access bursaries of £25,000 if they have a 2.2 or above, or a masters or a PhD.
+Graduates training to teach physics, biology, computing, chemistry, geography, or languages (includes other modern or community languages in addition to French, German and Spanish) or classics (where the course is an ancient language - Latin or Ancient Greek) can access bursaries of £26,000 with a 2.2 or higher.

 Loans and grants to cover tuition fees and maintenance

 Tuition fees have to be paid for postgraduate ITT courses and the amount of these will vary depending on the course and institution.
 Home and EU students on full-time and part-time courses may be eligible for a loan to cover tuition fees.
 This will not have to be repaid until you're working and earning over £21,000 a year.

 Home students may also be able to apply for a student maintenance loan to help with accommodation and living costs.

 Other support is available for certain groups of students, for example, students with disabilities and students with dependent children.
 If you're in financial hardship, you may also be eligible for help from your university.
 The student services department will be able to advise you about the support available.

 The DfE have announced details of a pilot programme for reimbursing the student loan repayments made by some teachers in the first ten years after they gain qualified teacher status, with the intention of improving recruitment and retention is areas where this is most challenging.
 Details of the scheme and a list of the full criteria are available online.